aseba/GistPy/Readme.md

 ### Security

-If you've configured your username and password in GistPy you'll create private gists, if not, all gists are going to be public
+If you've configured your username and password in GistPy you'll create private gists, if not, all gists are going to be public and anonymous.